 The zoo is a classic family outing, even if your tot isn’t quite old enough to appreciate all the sights.
 Open year-round, ours boasts 125 acres of naturalistic habitat and is a great place for a stroll to see the animals.
-Then enjoy a picnic lunch or meet up with friends at the Arctic Cafe (bonus: they serve Starbucks).
-Good news – kids younger than 2 years old get in free.
+Then enjoy a picnic lunch or meet up with friends at the eco-friendly Arctic Café (bonus: they serve Starbucks coffee).
+Check out the Wild Summer Nights concerts in July and August and other family events throughout the year.
+Good news: kids younger than 2 years old get in free.

 - Address: 15444 N. Haggerty Road, Northville